 - Soak one slice of crusty bread in the milk and then tear into little pieces into the chickpea mixture.
 I prefer adding soaked bread instead of panko bread crumbs because it gives the meatballs a little more flavor and moisture!

 - Mix everything in the bowl with your hands - really get in there!
 Form medium sized balls and set aside on a plate or tray.

 - Heat a tablespoon or two of oil in a large skillet over medium-high heat.
 Gently place chickpea meatballs in the skillet to sear.
 Let sit for 2-3 minutes before carefully flipping to the other side.

-- Garnish with extra chopped herbs, parmesan cheese, and serve with crusty bread!
+- Gently add the meatballs to the warm tomato sauce.
+Garnish with extra chopped herbs, parmesan cheese, and serve with crusty bread!